McCook Lake residents say their homes were sacrificed, and they want a new flood plan

 South Dakota Searchlight’s Makenzie Huber contributed to this report.

-The post McCook Lake residents say their homes were sacrificed, and they want a new flood plan appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: McCook Lake residents want a new flood plan